 Hello!
 My name is Logan Miller.
-I am an anthropological archaeologist with research interests in lithic technology and the pre-Colonial Midwest.
-My specialty is lithic microwear analysis, which can determine the function of stone tools.
-Through fieldwork or laboratory analysis, I’ve worked with material from the Paleoindian through the Late Prehistoric period.
-However, most of my work relates to the Langford tradition in the Late Prehistoric, Hopewell in the Middle Woodland, and Clovis in the Paleoindian period.
+I am an anthropological archaeologist with research interests in lithic technology and the precontact Midwest.
+My specialty is using lithic microwear analysis to determine the function of stone tools.
+Through fieldwork or laboratory analysis, I’ve worked with material from the Paleoindian through the late precontact periods.
+However, most of my work relates to the Langford tradition in the late precontact, Hopewell in the Middle Woodland, and Clovis in the Paleoindian period.

 At Illinois State, I teach courses in general education (Lost Continents and Alien Pyramids), archaeological methods (Archaeological Analysis of Prehistoric Materials, Principles of Archaeology), archaeological field research, anthropological research (Senior Thesis), as well as culture history (Midwestern Archaeology and North American Archaeology).